7 False Claims Act Enforcement Trends To Watch - Law360

 In addition, the new administration appears poised to support increasingly robust FCA enforcement.
 President Joe Biden, for example, previously served in an administration during which the FCA was significantly strengthened through the 2009 Fraud Enforcement and Recovery Act amendments to the statute.

 Among other things, those amendments strengthened the FCA by affording additional protections to whistleblowers.
-Indeed, during the years when Biden was vice resident, FCA recoveries averaged approximately $3.88 billion per year.
+Indeed, during the years when Biden was vice president, FCA recoveries averaged approximately $3.88 billion per year.

 Vice President Kamala Harris has also made extensive use of California's false claims act to combat fraud, recovering enormous amounts of money in sanctions and settlements as attorney general of California, including $241 million from Quest Diagnostics,[10] the largest recovery in the state's history.